nghianguyentek/english/vocabulary/p/phenotype-n.md

 ### Biology - the set of observable characteristics of an individual resulting from the interaction of its genotype with the environment

 kiểu hình

+- Phenotype, on the other hand, refers to the individual's inherited physical characteristics, which are a combination of genetic and environmental influences.
+- Phenotype describes an individual's observable characteristics, such as hair color, skin color, height, and build.